BACKUP TABLE Syntax

 utility.
 See section 7 MySQL Table Types.

-In the following text we will talk about myisamchk
+In the following text we will talk about myisamchk, but everything

 database tables, check and repair them, or optimise them.
 The following